plone/training/testing.rst

 .. only:: not presentation

     Writing tests is an art.
-If your test suite needs half an hour to run, it loses a lot of value.
+If your testsuite needs half an hour to run, it loses a lot of value.
 If you limit yourself to unit tests and fake everything, you miss many bugs, either because Plone works differently than what you thought, or the next Plone versions run differently from today's.
     On the other hand, integration tests are not only slower, but often create test failures far away from the actual error in the code.
 Not only do the tests run more slowly, it also takes longer to debug why they fail.
     Here are some good rules to take into account.